OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 }
 ```

-> Note: There are also scalars in GraphQL, which are usually used for custom data types which do not have native data types (DateTime for example).
-These types of data do not have out of the box validation as well, and you should look at them as well while testing.

-### Abusive Queries
+### Denial of Service Queries

 GraphQL exposes a very simple interface, to allow developers use nested queries and nested objects.
 This ability can also be used in a malicious way, by calling a deep nested query similar to a recursive function, causing a denial of service by using too much CPU, memory or other compute resources.

-In the example application, a "dog" has a reference to a veterinary which also have a reference to a dog.
+Looking back at _Figure 12.1-1_, you can see that there is a "circle" where a Dog objects contain a Veterinary object, and so, there could be an endless amount of nested objects.

 This allows for a deep query which will overload the application:

 ```graphql
 query dos {